-Higher education was associated with better scores (less dysfunction) on all 4 Epstein questions; scores for frequency of sexual drive and change in function over time were significantly higher for single respondents; but interestingly, as this was an African study, whether a household had sufficient food was not a significant predictor of response for any sexual function item.
+Higher education was associated with better scores (less dysfunction) on all four Epstein questions; scores for frequency of sexual drive and change in function over time were significantly higher for single respondents, but whether a household had sufficient food was not a significant predictor of response for any sexual function item.

 We suggest the data we report are relevant because the association of sexual dysfunction and LUTS as comorbidities has not been reported previously in men living in sub-Saharan Africa.
-In addition, our data are direct measures of the prevalence and correlates of sexual dysfunction and LUTS for a cohort of Ugandan men, in contrast to most regional prevalence figures for African regions which are estimates based on extrapolations of symptom burden measured in other populations [14,30].
-Furthermore, the association between sexual dysfunction and LUTS we report corresponds to evidence from epidemiological studies in North America and Europe [1-3].
+In addition, our data are direct measures of the prevalence and correlates of sexual dysfunction and LUTS for a cohort of Ugandan men, in contrast to most regional prevalence figures for African regions, which are estimates based on extrapolations of symptom burden measured in other populations. ^{14,30} Furthermore, the association between sexual dysfunction and LUTS we report corresponds to evidence from epidemiological studies in North America and Europe.
+1-3

-WHO has called for more quantitative data from LMICs [25], and the relevance of region-specific data in Africa is increasing as advanced health care is planned and delivered [19,31].
-Such care in the context of sexual dysfunction and LUTS is being called for by practitioners in sub-Saharan Africa [5,6,15], in addition to being advocated internationally, e.g. by the AUA, EUA and ICS [20].
-Our study now contributes such region-specific quantitative data on sexual dysfunction and LUTS.
+The WHO has called for more quantitative data from lowand middle-income countries,25 and the relevance of regionspecific data in Africa is increasing as advanced healthcare is planned and delivered.^{19,31} Such care in the context of sexual dysfunction and LUTS is being called for by practitioners in sub-Saharan Africa,^{5,6,15} in addition to being advocated internationally by the AUA, EAU, and ICS.20 Our study now contributes such region-specific quantitative data on sexual dysfunction and LUTS.

 Although we did not find that whether or not a household had sufficient food was a predictor of sexual dysfunction, we suggest that this variable has relevance in prevalence studies, particularly in Africa.
-This is because poverty, malnutrition and food insecurity are recognized to negatively impact social determinants of health, and adults who are food insecure are at an increased risk of developing chronic diseases.
-[34,35] While no prior research has explored an association of food security and the availability of adequate food with either ED or LUTS, we suggest that the issue of food security should still be included in future studies to either confirm or refute our findings, and further explore the potential association with increased risk of chronic disease.
-Food security varies globally; in Canada it is relevant that refugee populations and those living in poverty are particularly vulnerable.
+This is because poverty, malnutrition, and food insecurity are recognized to negatively impact social determinants of health, and adults who are food-insecure are at an increased risk of developing chronic diseases.
+While no prior research has explored an association of food security and the availability of adequate food with either ED or LUTS, we suggest that the issue of food security should still be included in future studies to either confirm or refute our findings, and further explore the potential association with increased risk of chronic disease.
+Food security varies globally; in Canada, it is relevant that refugee populations and those living in poverty are particularly vulnerable.